Clan MacDonald of Keppoch: 18th century

-Jacobite Uprising of 1745

-During the Jacobite rising of 1745, the Chief, Alexander Macdonald, 17th of Keppoch, was among the men who attacked British Government soldiers who were preparing a surprise assault on the Glenfinnan gathering at what is now known as the Highbridge Skirmish.
+During the Jacobite rising of 1745, the Chief, Alexander Macdonald, 17th of Keppoch, was among the men who attacked British Government soldiers who were preparing a surprise assault on the Glenfinnan gahering at what is now known as the Highbridge Skirmish.
 This was the first strike on the government during the 1745 rising.
 The MacDonalds of Keppoch were also involved in the siege of Fort William in March 1746.
-Alexander, 17th Chief of Keppoch, was later killed in action during the Battle of Culloden in 1746.
+On the morning of 16 April 1746, Clan MacDonald of Keppoch were present at the Battle of Culloden.
+During the battle, the MacDonald regiments were located on the extreme left wing of the Jacobite army, instead of their preferred place on the right wing.
+According to legend, these regiments refused to charge when ordered to do so, due to the perceived insult of being placed on the left wing.
+According to tradition, Alexander of Keppoch, upon seeing that his men were reluctant to advance as ordered, he reproached them by shouting Mo Dhia, an do thrèig clann mo chinnidh mi? ("My God, have the children of my clan forsaken me?") before charging alone with pistol and sword drawn.
+More contemporary accounts, however, suggest that Keppoch led the attack surrounded by a small group of close kinsmen with the rest of his men following in support.
+During the advance Keppoch had his right arm shattered by a musket-ball: he was subsequently hit in the chest and died some time later while being carried off the field by his illegitimate son Aonghas Bàn.
+While his regiment appear to have partly rallied in an attempt to defend against government cavalry, they suffered heavy casualties and dispersed after the Jacobite defeat.

 Among the Keppoch Jacobites to suffer the supreme penalty after the defeat of the Uprising was Major Donald MacDonald, the Tacksman of Tir na Dis near Spean Bridge, who was executed at Carlisle in October 1746.
 Before his death, however, the Major stated, "I die a member of the Holy Roman Catholic Church in the Communion of which I have lived...
 And I here declare, upon the faith of a dying man, that it was with no view to establishing that church or religion in this nation that I joined the Prince, but purely out of duty and allegiance to our only rightful, lawful, and native sovereign, due to him had he been a heathen, Mahomedan, or even a Quaker."

 Alexander was succeeded by his son, Ranald, the 18th Chief, followed by his son, Richard, 19th Chief.
 The chiefship would become dormant in 1848 with the death of Chichester, the 21st Chief.